 You can now get LED spotlights that are bright enough to replace halogens, as well as regular energy saving bulbs (‘compact fluorescent lamps’ or CFLs).
 They come in a variety of shapes, sizes and fittings.

-If the average household replaced all of their remaining old-fashioned bulbs with CFLs, and all of their halogens with LEDs, it would cost about £100 and save about £35 a year on bills.
+If the average household replaced all of their bulbs with LEDs, it would cost about £100 and save about £40 a year on bills.

 Turn your lights off when you’re not using them.
 If you switch a light off for just a few seconds, you will save more energy than it takes for the light to start up again, regardless of the type of light.